-Bringing home a new dog is an exciting time for any pet owner, and that first week home with a new companion can truly set the tone for the next weeks and months ahead.
+Bringing home a new dog is an exciting and challenging time for any pet parent.
 Sometimes, dogs can come to a new home scared, timid, smelly or even feeling a little unwell, and those early days in their new spaces should be as welcoming and untaxing as possible.
-A good way to ensure that your new relationship is set up for success is to have some basics covered before your dog arrives, including food, bedding, veterinary care and basic boundaries.

 Video of the Day

-A dog who just came home from a new place, like a shelter or boarding facility, may also be in need of a bath or grooming.
+Depending where they came from, your new dog may also be in need of a bath or grooming.
 Because baths can be stressful for some dogs, be sure to ask about your dog's temperament and preferences from your adopter, and see if they have groomer recommendations in your area who may be able to handle sensitive dogs, if need be.

 Use management to set your dog up for success

 Management, which means changing the environment to prevent or minimize problematic behaviors, is essential to your first week with your new dog.
 It will help set you both up for success.